fahmifan/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 14: 8 Feb, 2018
+Working on my new project made me forgot to update the progress here :/.
+I have finished frontend in react + tahcyons + styled-components & redux.
+My friends is working on the API using Lumen.This is kind of real project for me.
+I want to make this project live on the web and add more feature in future.
+The goal is to make the college students in Jatinangor can easily find the menus of restos there in one web.
+They can get the phone number if they have delivery service, & give a review.
+Also, this project is a place for me to learn more about web dev.

 ## Day 13: 3 Feb, 2018
 **Today's Progress**:
 Working on new side project.
 It is a food app, and i have a team of 3: designer, frontend(me), backend.
 We'll try to make this app in a week (one sprint).
 I start by making static page in react.